-Video and Image Processing
+Image/Video Capture and Processing Techniques

-Image quality remains the most important market driver for any display application, and it can be optimized by improving the display as well as by applying suitable image- and video-processing algorithms.
-This processing depends on the nature of the content as well as the characteristics of the display used.
-Papers are solicited that address general or display-specific video-processing algorithms and circuits.
+Image quality remains one of the most important market drivers for any display application, with the capture, processing, and display all playing crucial roles.
+The image quality on the display can be optimized by improving the display as well as by applying suitable image- and video-processing algorithms.
+This processing depends on the nature of the content captured as well as the characteristics of the display used.
+Papers are solicited that address capture or display-specific video-processing algorithms and circuits.
 General processing includes, but is not limited to, MPEG (de)coding, noise reduction, de-interlacing, scaling, contrast, sharpness and color enhancement, and frame-rate conversion.
-In particular, papers are solicited that go beyond this general video and image processing and address various display-specific aspects, such as motion-artifact reduction, viewing-angle improvement, lifetime improvement, etc.
+In particular, papers are solicited that go beyond this general video and image capture and processing and address various capture and display specific aspects, such as motion-artifact reduction, viewing-angle improvement, lifetime improvement, etc.